Cost of Living Comparison Between Stuttgart and Hamburg Cost of Living Comparison Between Stuttgart and Hamburg

 Both have safer and rougher neighborhoods, but overall safety is comparable to other large cities.
 Neighborhood choice matters more than the city-level comparison – central, well-trafficked areas feel secure in both.

-Should I move to Stuttgart or Hamburg?
+Should I move to Stuttgart or to Hamburg?